A man who pleaded guilty to accosting several women in the Phoenix area last year has been sentenced to 3 1/2 years in prison.

-Clark said the crime spree began May 14, when Talkington allegedly exposed himself to a woman in the parking lot of a Fry's grocery store near Hayden Road and Thompson Peak Parkway in Scottsdale.
+Clark said the crime spree began May 14, 2003 when Talkington exposed himself to a woman in the parking lot of a Fry's grocery store near Hayden Road and Thompson Peak Parkway in Scottsdale.

 The victim gave police a description of the assailant and his car that remained consistent throughout the investigation, Clark said.